lodeguns/FuzzyAdaptiveBinarization/README.md

 ```
 ---

-**Preprint Citation**

-Bardozzo, Francesco, et al. "Adaptive binarization based on fuzzy integrals." arXiv preprint arXiv:2003.08755 (2020).
+Some slight advances in this conference paper:
+**Conference Citation **

+Fumanal-Idocin, Javier, et al. "Gated Local Adaptive Binarization using Supervised Learning."
+WILF 2021: International Workshop on Fuzzy Logic and Applications.

 ```
-@article{bardozzo2020adaptive,
-  title={Adaptive binarization based on fuzzy integrals}, author={Bardozzo, Francesco and De La Osa, Borja and Horanska, Lubomira and Fumanal-Idocin, Javier and Troiano, Luigi and Tagliaferri, Roberto and Fernandez, Javier and Bustince, Humberto}, journal={arXiv preprint arXiv:2003.08755}, year={2020}
+@inproceedings{fumanal2021gated,
+  title={Gated Local Adaptive Binarization using Supervised Learning}, author={Fumanal-Idocin, Javier and Uriarte, Juan and de la Osa, Borja and Bardozzo, Francesco and Fern{\'a}ndez, Javier and Bustince, Humberto}, booktitle={WILF 2021: International Workshop on Fuzzy Logic and Applications}, year={2021}, organization={WILF}
 }
 ```
-Note: In the preprint, there are further comparisons with convolutional neural networks suitable for thresholding.

 ---